-This was split into two packages due to one needing to be reviewed by the MBC and the second that was not about PA practice but about changing applications, updating exams, and having these aspects reflect the SB 697 changes.
+This was split into two packages due to one needing to be reviewed by the MBC and the second that was not about PA practice but about changing applications, updating exams, and having these provisions reflect the SB 697 changes.
 Currently, the larger package with more substantive issues, has staff in dialogue with the major stakeholder, CAPA.
-There will be a future meeting with CAPA, to take some input, as they have expressed more concerns about the language despite the approval with the MBC.
-CAPA's input and citations have been very useful, and gave the Board an opportunity to consider whether to make these changes before going into the total rulemaking process, have public comment, or make sure that this is well thought through before going to notice.
-This package will have more discussion about the language itself, with the major stakeholder and examining what CAPA has concerns about.
+There will be a future meeting with CAPA, to take some input, as they have expressed more concerns about the language despite the approval of the MBC.
+CAPA's input and citations have been very useful and gave the Board an opportunity to consider whether to make these changes prior to the formal rulemaking process.